Kirchmajer/Gratitude/README.md

 When a new developer clones the repository, the database will be automatically initialized with the correct schema when they start the server for the first time.

+## LLM Integration Architecture

+The application uses a modular approach to integrate with Large Language Models:

+### Centralized Prompts

+All prompts used for LLM interactions are centralized in `server/utils/prompts.js`.
+This ensures:

+- Consistency between the main application and testing components
+- Single source of truth for prompt engineering
+- Easier maintenance and updates to prompts

+### Centralized LLM Configuration

+LLM configuration parameters are centralized in `server/utils/llmConfig.js`, including:

+- Token limits for different prompt types
+- Temperature settings for different use cases
+- Default model selection
+- API endpoint configuration
+- Header configuration

+This architecture makes it easy to:
+- Adjust token limits for different prompt types
+- Fine-tune temperature settings for different use cases
+- Switch between different LLM providers or models
+- Maintain consistency between the main application and testing components

 ## Usage

 1. **New Entry**: Enter what you're grateful for (from a single word to a full sentence)